7 Best Feed Reader Apps for Linux Desktop

 How to install Newsboat

-You can find it available in the default repositories of almost every Linux distribution by typing in the following command:
+You can find it available in the default repositories of almost every Linux distribution by typing in the following command or choose its snap package from its official website.

 sudo apt install newsboat